javl/linger/README.md

 The more devices linger sees, the larger its collection of saved probe requests will become.
-This way, a virtual crowd of people will linger and grow around the transmitting device.#
+This way, a virtual crowd of people will linger and grow around the device.#

 ## Setup